DutchDjangoAssociation/django-sprint/flyer.md

 search and filter features to look for something you find interesting and appropriate.

-For your first contribution to Django, it's recommended to take an "easy pickings" issue.
+For your first contribution to Django, it's recommended to take an **easy pickings** issue.
 These issues should be fairly easy to resolve, even if you don't have a lot of experience with Django or Python.

 Some tickets might not be clear to you.
 Some might have become irrelevant, and weren't closed for some reason.
 Some might require more